Appearance

 - Screenshots of the Optimole Dashboard and Google Analytics for the same period.

-- Any access-log samples showing suspicious IPs or user agents.
+- Any access-log samples showing suspicious IPs or user agents, if the traffic reached your site.

 - Whether your site uses Cloudflare, a proxy, or a caching layer.